apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/logging-tasks.rst

 Most operators will write logs to the task log automatically.
 This is because they derive from they have a ``log`` logger that you can use to write to the task log.
-This logger is created and configured by :class:`~airflow.utils.log.LoggingMixin` that all classic operators derive from.
+This logger is created and configured by :class:`~airflow.utils.log.LoggingMixin` that all operators derive from.
 But also due the root logger handling, any standard logger that (default setting) propagates logging to the root will also write to the task log.